aelassas/wexcommerce/README.md

 A key design decision was made to use TypeScript instead of JavaScript due to its numerous advantages.
 TypeScript offers strong typing, tooling, and integration, resulting in high-quality, scalable, more readable and maintainable code that is easy to debug and test.

 I invested significant time and effort into building this open-source project to make it freely available to the community.
 If this open-source project has been helpful in your work, consider supporting its continued development and maintenance.
 You can contribute through [GitHub Sponsorship](https://github.com/sponsors/aelassas) (one-time or monthly), [PayPal](https://www.paypal.me/aelassaspp), or [Buy Me a Coffee](https://buymeacoffee.com/aelassas).
 Even a simple star on the GitHub repository helps spread the word and is greatly appreciated.

+## Why Next.js?

+Building a marketplace with Next.js provides a solid foundation for scaling your business.
+Focus on performance, security, and user experience while maintaining code quality and documentation.
+Regular updates and monitoring will ensure your platform remains competitive and reliable.

+Next.js stands out as an excellent choice for marketplace development due to its:

+- **Superior Performance**: Built-in optimizations for fast page loads and seamless user experiences
+- **SEO Advantages**: Server-side rendering capabilities that ensure your products are discoverable
+- **Scalability**: Enterprise-ready architecture that grows with your business
+- **Rich Ecosystem**: Vast collection of libraries and tools for rapid development
+- **Developer Experience**: Intuitive development workflow with hot reloading and automatic routing

 ## Features